Jurickson Profar Player Props: Rockies vs. Marlins

-Jurickson Profar -- with a slugging percentage of .667 in his past 10 games, including two home runs -- will be in action for the Colorado Rockies against the Miami Marlins, with Eury Perez on the hill, on May 23 at 8:40 PM ET.
+Jurickson Profar and his .400 on-base percentage over his past 10 games (68 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Miami Marlins and Sandy Alcantara on May 24 at 8:40 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-4 with two doubles and two RBI) against the Marlins.
+He had a hitless showing in his last game (0-for-3) against the Marlins.

 Jurickson Profar Game Info & Props vs. the Marlins